iamnirajdotcom/iamnirajdotcom/README.md

 # Hi, I'm Niraj!

-👨‍💻 Developer passionate about building and learning.
+👨‍💻 Passionate about building new tools and learning about Tech.

 - ☕ Java, Spring Boot
 - 🐧 Linux